The client

 The problem

-Cart abandonment sat at the standard ecommerce seventy percent, but the recovery flow was a single generic email going out twenty-four hours after the abandonment.
-It was pulling in roughly four percent of those carts.
-The marketer knew the flow could do a lot more, but writing personalized copy for thousands of weekly variations was not realistic with the time she had.
+Cart abandonment sat at the standard ecommerce seventy percent.
+The recovery flow was a single generic email going out twenty-four hours after the abandonment.
+It pulled in roughly four percent of those carts.
+The marketer knew the flow could do a lot more.
+Writing personalized copy for thousands of weekly variations was not realistic with the time she had.

 The approach

 The marketer kept editorial control through an approved tone guide and reviewed a sample of generated messages at each weekly check-in.
-The system shipped roughly twelve thousand personalized messages a month after that without manual intervention.
+The system shipped roughly twelve thousand personalized messages a month with no other manual input.

 The result

 Cart recovery climbed from four percent to eighteen percent over the first three months.
-On their order volumes, that came out to roughly forty thousand baht of recovered revenue every week that had been walking out the door.
-The marketer got her week back for the kind of campaign work that needs a human, rather than the kind that does not.
+On their order volumes, that worked out to about forty thousand baht of recovered revenue every week that had been walking out the door.
+The marketer got her week back for the campaign work that needs a human, instead of the work that does not.

 "Cart recovery went from a number we did not really track to a number that lifts our weekly revenue by close to forty thousand baht.
 The marketer reviews a sample weekly and that is the extent of the human work."